 HPV infection is the most common sexually transmitted disease (STD) in North America.
 Certain forms of the virus can cause cervical, rectal, vulvar, vaginal, and penile cancer.
 According to the CDC, at least 50% of sexually active men and women will get a genital HPV infection at some point in their lives.

 Painless, flesh-colored or grayish-white growths on the outside or inside of the vagina or cervix or around the anus, thigh, scrotum, or penis that may develop a cauliflower-like appearance and involve more than one area.

 Itchiness or mild soreness in the genital area.

 It’s important to keep in mind there could be no symptoms at all.

 After a person has been infected by HPV, it may take one to three months (or longer in some cases) for warts to appear.
 Some people who have been infected never get warts.
-If you think you have been infected, see your doctor, even if you cannot see warts.

 What Do Genital Warts Look Like?